Hi! My name is Sarah Sloat and I’m a writer and editor.

 I’m interested in unexpected connections, the wonderful, and the weird.

-Previously I was the senior science, health, and technology editor at Inverse.
+Before freelancing, I was a senior editor at Inverse.
 I’ve also worked extensively as a fact-checker and science consultant, including on Marvel’s The Unstoppable Wasp.
-Beyond editorial, I’ve done radio work with WNYC and performed comedy at Caveat and UCB New York.
+Beyond editorial, I’ve done radio work with WNYC.

 Selected writing